perryb3693/todolist/README.md

 # todolist
 Launch a To-Do-List Django Application using Ansible and Terraform

-The objective of this project is to deploy the "To-Do-List" Django web application through the utilization of Terraform, Ansible, Python Virtual Environment, Gunicorn, and Postgres.
+The objective of this project is to deploy the "To-Do-List" Django web application through the utilization of Terraform, Ansible, Python Virtual Environment, Gunicorn, and Nginx.

 ***"To-Do-List" Architecture Diagram***